theIDinside/HockeyStatsViewer/docs/README.md

 	to be developed first, so one can check off boxes of what has been implemented?
 Yes, that sounds good.

+### Features to add / change
+	[x] 1.
+PDO stats
+	[ ] 2.
+Corsi stats
+	[ ] 3.
+Live Result analysis
+	[ ] 4.
+Adjust EN goal stats, the empty net let ups need to be adjusted to show games where goalie was pulled.
+If stats say for example (currently)
+	   32%, this might count for games where the goalie was *not* pulled (usually when deficit is greater than 2 goals), therefore, this make the stat not really show the truthyness of how often a goal is let up/made, when it comes to Empty Net scoring.
+	[x] 5.
+Make sure that GF/GA statistics do not account for Shootout goals (which it currently *does*).
+	[ ] 6.
+Distribution analysis of goals made, w/ respect to time.
+We can create a chart, that displays in what "regions" of game time where most goals are scored / let up, instead of just to static "by period" statistic.

 ### Statistics and Trend specification

 Statistics come in many shapes and forms, raw stats, are the following ones: